 The College: Florida Keys Community College

 It’s the dream of many a beach bum to spend their days carting tourists around and showing off the undiscovered corners of their waterfront worlds.
-James E. Lockwood Jr. School of Diving in Key West can get you one knot closer to this goal with an A.A.S. curriculum that merges diving science with instruction, leading the way to a thriving—and oh-so-freeing—career as a dive master, scuba instructor, commercial diver, water-based medical technician, research diver or underwater photojournalist.
+The College of the Florida Keys can get you one knot closer to this goal with an A.A.S. curriculum that merges diving science with instruction, leading the way to a thriving—and oh-so-freeing—career as a dive master, scuba instructor, commercial diver, water-based medical technician, research diver or underwater photojournalist.

 The College: University of New Hampshire

 In 2008, UNH launched a dual major in EcoGastronomy, a program that educates students on how food gets from farms to their plates.
 With an eye toward sustainability, pupils study food at a number of steps along the road to their mouth to gauge the ecological impact of what they eat.
 EcoGastronomy students will also pick up knowledge about the hospitality industry, nutrition and agriculture in this major.
 And will undoubtedly get to sample a ton of tasty fresh foods.

 The College: Michigan State University